solid/odi-governance/ac-eoad-questions.md

 **Equal Opportunities & Diversity Monitoring Form**

-We want to do everything we can to encourage talent from all backgrounds to consider applying for our appointments and go on to succeed.
-We are committed to ensuring our recruitment practices are barrier free.
-Please let us know if you need any adjustments or changes to be made during the recruitment process because of a disability or long-term health condition.
+To ensure our organization represents all users of the Web we must take a data-driven approach to our board recruitment process.
+This form will only be used to ensure our board recruitment process is targeting diverse communities as well as to ensure accommodations can be met.
+This form is not meant as a 'tick box exercise' that reduces an applicant's experience to a series of boxes on a page, but it is one way we can hold ourselves accountable to ensuring our outreach processes are working and to know if we need to adapt our strategy.

 Please highlight the appropriate answer

 **Gender;**

 Man.
 Woman.
 Non-binary.
-Other.
+Another Gender.
 Prefer not to say

 **Age**
 16 – 24	.
 25–34.
 35-44.
 45–54.
 55–64.
 65+.